This Looks Like That... Does it? Shortcomings of Latent Space Prototype Interpretability in Deep Networks: JPEG Experiment

 \section{JPEG Experiment}

 We next show that the right-to-left implication in Equivalence~\ref{eq:equivalence} can break down in fairly realistic scenarios.
-Interestingly, our experiment also uncovers a potential gap between the interpretability and decision mechanism in ProtoPNets, which is important for practitioners to keep in mind.

-JPEG compression is a lossy compression algorithm, which leaves artefacts behind.
+Interestingly, our experiment also uncovers a potential gap between the interpretability and decision mechanism in ProtoPNets, which is important for practitioners to keep in mind.\\ JPEG compression is a lossy compression algorithm, which leaves artefacts behind.
 While this noise is usually barely perceptible for humans, it may still confuse neural networks in detrimental ways \cite{hendrycksICLR2019}.
 In the following, we examine changes in interpretability when training a ProtoPNet on a dataset where the training images of a few (but not all) classes are JPEG compressed, which might occur e.g. when collecting training data from different sources.
-In particular, we assess if the interpretation provided by the model differs depending on whether the compressed- or clean version of a test image is considered.
+In particular, we assess if the interpretation provided by the model differs depending on whether the compressed or clean version of a test image is considered.
 As the noise is almost unrecognisable to humans, ProtoPNet would have to provide similar interpretations in both cases for the right-to-left implication in Equivalence~\ref{eq:equivalence} to hold.